richard-austin/security-cam/README.md

 * Complete system deployment using a single deb file, which is available pre-built for Raspberry pi 4 or 5 in the <a href="https://github.com/richard-austin/security-cam/releases">Releases</a> section.
 * Secure authenticated web access.
 * Low latency (approx 0.4 seconds or less) live video and audio (network condition permitting).
+This application uses WebCodecs to achieve low latency, and this reduces the compatibility with FireFox, specifically FireFox does not support audio sampling rates below 48K, giving rise to bad audio quality.
+Also, currently, only FireFox Nightly for Linux supports HEVC in WebCodecs.
+Chromium based browsers work for all requirements of this application (hardware GPU decoding required for HEVC).
 * Supports network cameras with RTSP streams H264/H265/audio (not USB cameras).
 * Onvif support for device and capabilities discovery and PTZ control.
 * View live stream from individual or all cameras.